Carroll Gardens, Brooklyn: 19th century

-Carroll Gardens was settled in the 19th century by immigrants from Ireland, followed in the middle of the century by Norwegian immigrants, who founded two churches, the Norwegian Seaman's Church (formerly the Westminster Presbyterian Church), now apartments, and the Norwegian Methodist Episcopal Church (formerly the Carroll Park Methodist Episcopal Church, no longer extant).
+Carroll Gardens was settled in the 19th century by immigrants from Ireland escaping the Potato Famine.
+They established the early Catholic roots of the neighborhood, including opening St. Stephen's Church in 1866.
+Beginning in the middle of the century, Norwegian immigrants were attracted by work at the docks and surrounding Red Hook area.
+They founded two churches, the Norwegian Seaman's Church (formerly the Westminster Presbyterian Church), now apartments, and the Norwegian Methodist Episcopal Church (formerly the Carroll Park Methodist Episcopal Church, no longer extant).

 The development of the South Brooklyn area, including Carroll Gardens, was aided by the foundation in 1846 by philanthropists Henry Pierrepont and Jacob E. Leroy of the Hamilton Avenue Ferry.
 Its purpose was to improve transportation to the newly created Green-Wood Cemetery, but horse car service, and later trolley lines, connecting to the ferry ran through Carroll Gardens, enabling businessmen who lived there to commute more easily to work in Manhattan.

 Houses with large front gardens on Second Place that were laid out in 1846 by surveyor Richard Butt.

-In the late 1840s, Carroll Park, Brooklyn's third-oldest, a block-long area of playgrounds, walkways, and sitting areas between Court, Smith, Carroll, and President Streets was built.
+In the late 1840s, Carroll Park, Brooklyn's third-oldest park, a block-long area of playgrounds, walkways, and sitting areas between Court, Smith, Carroll, and President Streets was built.
 Originally a private garden, it was purchased by the city in 1853, and was named after Charles Carroll in honor of his Maryland regiment, which had helped to defend the area during the Battle of Long Island in the American Revolutionary War.

 In 1846, surveyor Richard Butt planned gardens in front of the brownstone houses in the oldest section of the neighborhood when he developed it.
 The homes are set farther back from the street than is common in Brooklyn, and the large gardens became an iconic depiction of the neighborhood.
 The same year, a law was passed requiring that all buildings between Henry Street and Smith Street have 33 ft 5.25 in between the building and the street for "courtyards".
 The large gardens can be seen from First to Fourth Place between Henry and Smith Streets, as well as on President, Carroll, and Second Streets between Smith and Hoyt Streets.

 Further development of the Carroll Gardens was aided by the draining in the late 1860s of the swampland which surrounded Gowanus Creek through the deepening and dredging of the Creek to create the Gowanus Canal.
 This provoked land speculation and a building boom throughout the area.
 It was during this period, from the late 1860s to the early 1880s, that the area which is now the Carroll Gardens Historic District began to be developed.